Blunt (cannabis): History and etymology

+The 1995 film Kids walks viewers through the step-by-step process of rolling a Philly Blunt.
+In 1993 at the wrap party for the film Poetic Justice, Tupac Shakur passed Snoop Dogg his blunt, which was Snoop's first experience with one.
+"And I’m like, 'Man, what is this?'
+And he said, 'That’s a blunt.'
+He said, 'Nigga, you ain't never had one?'
+I'm like, 'Nah.'
+He’s like, 'Lemme show you how to roll it up.'"

 Readymade blunts

-Blunts also come as ready made tobacco wraps with hundreds of flavors across numerous brands.
+Blunts also come as ready made tobacco wraps with hundreds of flavors in numerous brands.
 In addition to using cheap cigars and cigarillos to smoke cannabis, cigar wraps or "blunt wraps" are also used.

 Tobacco industry term

 In the tobacco industry, a blunt is defined as a cigar that is wider than a cigarillo and not quite as wide as a Corona.
 A cigarillo that has been split and re-rolled with marijuana is still called a blunt in cannabis culture.

 Nicotine addiction

 Due to the tobacco content in the wrapper leaf, blunts carry with them the risks of tobacco use, including nicotine addiction.